jewelsofthought/neshama/site/posts/judaica/book_of_beliefs.md

 Argument for intelligent design is the fact of a result not being the optimum one.
 If counter with "perhaps in some greater framework..."... then this greater framework much possess greater intelligence to.

-The Word of G-d is Speech -the thought made given voice, made manifest&mdash;which is the process of _Tzimtzum_.
+The Word of G-d is Speech&mdash;the thought given voice, made manifest&mdash;which is the process of _Tzimtzum_.
 Which is the descent and flow of the Light, or life force, from the upper planes to the lower by a series of contractions.
 This density continues to occur until it reaches a density that is sufficient for manifest life to appear.

 Yet there seems to be a critical threshold beyond which it begins to affect the life negatively, and enters into a realm which we call _Sitra Ahara_, the Other.
 This "threshold" could be identified by the "Light becoming Dark", which means that it is less.
 And that would make sense - as the Light travels further and further from the source, it will get less.
 This densification of the Light is called _kelipot_.